Bertha Chatto St George Smith: Biography

 At the end of World War II, she became state president of the CWA of New South Wales, and served a two-year term from 1945 to 1946.
 As president, she toured New South Wales visiting existing regional branches, and oversaw the foundation of several new groups in rural areas.
 She also purchased a building at the Sydney Showgrounds in Moore Park, where the Royal Easter Show and other major agricultural events were held, which allowed the CWA of NSW to operate a kiosk at events.

-In 1947, Smith became national president of the Country Women's Association, serving a two-year term.
+In 1947, Helen Withers term ended and Smith became national president of the Country Women's Association, serving a two-year term.
 One of her more significant contributions was advocating for a change in the wording of the constitution, which clarified that the organisation was non-partisan although it might engage in advocacy efforts related to women's needs.
 Smith encouraged the use of the phrase "non-party political" to make the distinction.
 She believed that women of all political parties and views should be welcome in the organisation.

 In addition to her collection of prayers, she published several other books in her later years.
 She wrote about King George VI of Great Britain in The King who Walked with God, published in 1952.
 Her next book, By Love Serve One Another, published in 1953, focused on the reign of Queen Elizabeth II.
 She also authored a book about Andrew Barton "Banjo" Patterson, an Australian poet and author from rural New South Wales, who is most widely known as the author of the poem "Waltzing Matilda".
 The book was entitled Banjo and his Grandmother, and was published in 1964 for the centenary celebration of his birth.

 She published Quench Not the Spirit in 1972, a text which details the history of merino sheep breeding in New South Wales.
 She also edited a collection of letters by John Maxwell, who was a noted agriculturalist and served as the Superintendent of Government Stock in New South Wales from 1823 to 1831.